 7. Eyson Automatic PFD Inflatable Life Jacket

-• Fast inflation: Inflates in approximately 3-5 seconds to adjust your head above the water.
-Provides comfort, safety and peace of mind for the sportsman, flat water paddler, or recreational boater without knowing you have it on, until you may need it.
+- Fast inflation: Inflates in approximately 3-5 seconds to adjust your head above the water.
+Provides comfort and peace of mind for the sportsman, flat water paddler, or recreational boater without knowing you have it on, until you may need it

-• Lightweight & durable fabric: Waterproof Polyester Oxford cover resists tears and punctures but with soft and light weigh.
-Easy on-and-off design.
+- Lightweight fabric: Polyester Oxford cover resists tears and punctures but with soft and light weigh.
+Easy on-and-off design

-• Reusable, washable and easy to air dry: Utilize 33gram CO2 cylinder and bobbin to reuse the life jacket.
+- Reusable, washable and easy to air dry: Utilize 33 gram CO2 cylinder, bobbin and green clip to reuse the life jacket

 The Eyson Automattic PFD Life Jacket boasts of durable construction and provides improved visibility.
 Available in a range of colors, the inflatable life vest has neoprene material, which makes it long-lasting and lightweight.